Increasing arc-connectivity by bounded- and fixed-size inversions: Introduction

 Recently, inversions have also been studied beyond the objective of making an oriented graph acyclic.
 The concept of inversion diameter was introduced by Havet, Hörsch, and Rambaud~\cite{IGT_2026__3__49_0}.
 Given an undirected simple graph, its {\it inversion graph} is the graph defined on the set of all its orientations and where two orientations are adjacent if one can be obtained from the other by a single inversion.
 The {\it inversion diameter} of a graph is the diameter of its inversion graph.
-In~\cite{IGT_2026__3__49_0}, the authors prove some hardness results on computing the inversion diameter of a graph and show that it is functionally tied to some other graph parameters, namely the star chromatic number, the acyclic chromatic number and the oriented chromatic number, yielding that the inversion diameter is bounded for all minor-closed classes of graphs.
-Further, some more explicit bounds on the inversion diameter of graphs coming from special classes were obtained, for example planar graphs, planar graphs of bounded girth, and graphs of bounded treewidth.
+In~\cite{IGT_2026__3__49_0}, the authors prove some hardness results on computing the inversion diameter of a graph and show that it is functionally tied to some other graph parameters, namely the star chromatic number, the acyclic chromatic number and the oriented chromatic number.
+This yields in particular that the inversion diameter is bounded for all proper minor-closed classes of graphs.
+More explicit bounds on the inversion diameter of graphs coming from special classes were obtained, for example planar graphs, planar graphs of bounded girth, and graphs of bounded treewidth.
 The treewidth bound has been shown to be tight by Wang et al.~\cite{wang2026inversiondiametertreewidth}.
-Recently, several quantitative improvements on bounds in~\cite{IGT_2026__3__49_0} have been obtained by Arana et al.~\cite{arana2026inversiondiameter2edgecoloredhomomorphisms}.
+Recently, several quantitative improvements on bounds in~\cite{IGT_2026__3__49_0} have been obtained by Arana et al.~\cite{arana2026inversiondiameter2edgecoloredhomomorphisms} as well as Bo et al.~\cite{boArxiv26}.